xstar97/XposedInstaller/README.md

 The file, 'dependencies.gradle', contains all the the entire project dependencies, versions, etc.

-- function to add a list of dependencies to each invidual module from 'dependies.gradle' is being look into...
+~~- - function to add a list of dependencies to each invidual module from 'dependies.gradle' is being look into...~~

 ## whats new on the UI Level?